altmp/docs/README.md

 alt:V is a free third-party multiplayer modification for Grand Theft Auto: V.
-It allows you to play with your friends on dedicated servers with custom gamemodes with an ultimate experience.
+It allows you to play with your friends on dedicated servers with custom gamemodes for an ultimate experience.

 [https://v.alt-mp.com/](https://v.alt-mp.com/)